Common Thread CSA

 Educational Opportunities: Training is accomplished though biweekly evening education sessions (either on farm workshops or field trips to other farms) and by practicing skills and discussing "hows and why" in the field.
 We pass on information about farmer education events going on in our county and region and make sure that interested apprentices have time off to attend community events that conflict with work time.

 Skills Desired: Previous experience with gardening, landscaping or farming is preferred.
 We seek apprentices who already know that they love doing physical work outdoors and are curious to learn all aspects vegetable farming.
 The scale of our farm creates a lot of opportunities for motivated apprentices to learn a wide variety of skills and we love to teach folks who are eager to learn.
 We encourage apprentices who enjoy the farm work to return in positions of greater responsibility in future years.

-Meals: Apprentices and interns receive a CSA share and access to storage vegetables in the winter.
+Meals: All employees receive a CSA share and access to storage vegetables in the winter.

-Housing: There are affordable housing options locally as well as home stay options.
+Housing: There are affordable housing options locally.
 We can assist apprentices in locating housing nearby.